NEW Run MX Script in your browser — no install required. Open playground

 MX Script collapses that.
 The language is the framework.
 Routes, middleware, sessions, JSON, JWT, SQL, and AI tool calling are first-class.
 There's no npm install, no package.json, no node_modules.
 One file. mx run app.mx.
 You're shipping.

-It's MIT-licensed, built in the open, and intentionally small — under 134 builtins covering the 80% case for HTTP services.
+It's intentionally small — ~200 builtins covering the 80% case for HTTP services.
 The interpreter is a single Go binary; the language is jlkdevelop/mxscript; this site is itself written in MX Script (view source).

 This site is built in MX Script.